facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-containers.md

 <img src="/static/images/overlay-vs-inset-spec.png">

 ### Best Practices
-  - AsyncDisplayKit layout is called on a background thread.
+  - Texture layout is called on a background thread.
 Do not access the device screen bounds, or any other UIKit methods in `layoutSpecThatFits:`.
   - don't wrap everything in a staticLayoutSpec?
   - avoid using preferred frame size for everything - won't respond nicely to device rotation or device sizing differences?